hklchung/NLP-WebsiteClassifier/README.md

 ## Usage
 1. First run everything inside main.py --this will help you load all the required packages and load the functions needed
+2. Run this in console: nltk.download('popular')
-2. Update the list of topics if needed
+3. Update the list of topics if needed
-3. Run this in console: classify_web(url, topics = topics)
+4. Run this in console: classify_web(url, topics = topics)

 <!-- CONTRIBUTING -->